Skip to main content

 Histamine sensitivity changes how you should think about aged cheese, wine, fermented food timing, and even the order of meals in a day.
 A blunt "low-histamine diet" attempt becomes a much more targeted protocol once you know which enzyme is constrained and which cofactors are missing.

 Histamine Metabolism is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the toxin sensitivities spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the toxin sensitivities spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →